moneymanagerex/moneymanagerex/README.md

 MMEX includes all the basic features that 90% of users would want to see in a personal finance application.
-The design goals are to concentrate on simplicity and user-friendliness - software that can be used everyday.
+The design goals are to concentrate on simplicity and user-friendliness - an application that can be used everyday.

 <table border="0">
     <tr>